RyanAmeri/blog/0007-deep-js-foundations-v3.md

 In this series, we'll do a deep dive into the foundations of JavaScript.
 This series is geared towards the intrepid web developer who has a fair understanding of using JavaScript and wants to delve a bit more into its internals to see how it _really_ works.
 If you've been able to follow my [Mastering Hard Parts of JavaScript](https://dev.to/ryanameri/mastering-hard-parts-of-javascript-callbacks-i-3aj0) series, you're good to go!

+- What exactly is the difference between `==` and `===`? _(hint: if you think that `==` doesn't check the types, you are wrong!)_
+- Why was `let` and `const` introduced in JavaScript and what do they actually do?
+- What's the difference between a function declaration and function expression?
+What is this "hoisting" you keep seeing and why is it different between a function declaration and a function expression?
+- Where should you use arrow functions and where should you avoid them?

 The blog series is based on [Kyle Simpson's](https://twitter.com/getify?lang=en) excellent [Deep JavaScript Foundations v3](https://frontendmasters.com/courses/deep-javascript-v3/introduction/) course on Frontend Masters.
 The slides for the course are freely available [here](https://static.frontendmasters.com/resources/2019-03-07-deep-javascript-v2/deep-js-foundations-v2.pdf).

 Though the content and the presentation are my own, this blog series owes a heavy debt to Getify for his excellent structure of material and for obviously being the _source of truth_ when it comes to JavaScript.
 I'd highly encourage everyone take the course if they can and to read his [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) book series.